amesar/mlflow-examples/hello_world/README.md

 ```
 mlflow run . -P alpha=.01 -P run_origin=LocalRun
 ```
-You can also specify an experiment ID:
+You can also specify an experiment name (or ID):
 ```
 mlflow run . \
   --experiment-name=hello_world \